ff13dfly/EasyPolka/anchor network/Anchor_Network_White_Paper_EN.md

     ----------------------------Polkadot---------------------------
 ```

-- `Plinth 'is a' Anchor Network 'browser that allows for easy viewing and running of various data on the' Anchor Network ', and can be used as an entry point to' Web3.0 '` Plinth 'is also a' full chain application 'that only requires a' loader 'to run without the need for local execution.
+- `Plinth` is a browser for `Anchor Network`.
+It is convenience for user to review the `Anchor Data` and to run various of `full on chain Dapp`.
+You can treat it as the entry of `Web3.0` world. `Plinth` is also a `Plinth` which can be run by the `Loader`.

-- `Plinth provides a data search function that facilitates the retrieval and viewing of detailed data on the Anchor Network, tracing the history of the data.
+- `Plinth` searching function.
+The data searching function that facilitates the retrieval and viewing of detailed data on `Anchor Network`, tracing the history of `Anchor`.

-- `Plinth also provides a sandbox environment for running 'full chain applications', making it easy for you to grasp the running status of' full chain applications',
+- `Plinth` sandbox environment.
+Running `full on chain Dapp` in `Plinth`, making it easy for you to grasp the running status of it.

 #### Gateway

-- `Gateway is a rapidly deployable full chain microservice framework provided by Anchor Network, helping developers develop complex full chain applications.
-This framework only requires a backend 'loader' to run the entire microservice system, whether it is a variety of different microservices or a configured running environment.
-This can liberate operations and maintenance, as long as you can connect to the 'Anchor Network', the backend system of this application can run normally, possibly with just one command line.
+- `Gateway` is a rapidly deployable full chain microservice framework provided by `Anchor Network`.
+It is for developing complex `full on chain Dapp`.
+This framework only requires a backend `Loader` to run the entire microservice system, whether it is a variety of different micro service or a configured running environment.
+The devops is pretty easy, as long as you can connect to the `Anchor Network`, the system can be run possibly with just one command line.

-- A universal open microservice that provides plug and play microservices for basic applications, reducing the threshold for developers.
-For example, Anchor's data caching, account compression services, and managed account writing services.
-This will greatly improve the user experience of 'full chain a
+- Plug and play microservices.
+A universal open microservice that provides plug and play microservices for basic functions, reducing the threshold for developers.
+For example, **Anchor Data Caching**, **Account Compression Service**, and **Managed Account Writing Service**.
+This will greatly improve the user experience of `full on chain Dapp` development.

 ## Resource